MahmoudAshours/Copia/README.md

 - [ ] Changes in UI.
 - [ ] Adding document for every page.
 - [ ] Document text to speech.
+- [ ] The user could share their stats on social media platforms.
 - [ ] Adding reading streaks (for concecutive days) with trophies.
 - [ ] Adding a detailed daily statistics about time and pages read.
 - [ ] Implementing night mode.